delobos/COP1500personalproject/README.md

 Week:

-1. Course overview, Python Setup, Python Object and Data Structure Basics
+1. Course overview, Python Setup
+2. Python Object and Data Structure Basics
-2. Pythom Comparison Operators, Python Statements, Methods and Functions
+3. Pythom Comparison Operators & Python Statements
+4. Methods and Functions
-3. Milestone Project 1, Object Oriented Programming, Objects and Modules
+5. Milestone Project 1
+6. Object Oriented Programming
+7. Modules and Packages & Errors and Exceptions Handling
+8. Milestone Project 2
-4. Errors and Exceptions Handling, Milestone Project 2, Python Generator, Python Decorator
+9. Python Generator & Python Decorator
-5. Final capstone Python Project, Advanced Python Modules, Advanced Python Object and Data Structures
+10. Final capstone Python Project
+11. Advanced Python Modules, Advanced Python Object and Data Structures
-6. Machine Learning Python Part 1 and Part 2
-7. Machine Learning Python Part 2 Continued and Part 3
-8. Machine Learning Python Part 3 Continued and Part 4
-9. Machine Learning Python Part 5 and Part 6
-10. Machine Learning Python Part 7
-11. Machine Learning Python Part 8
-12. Machine Learning Python Part 9 and Part 10
+12. Introduction to GUI

 ### Updates
 Week 1
+1. Installed python, jupyter notebook, and pycharm.
+2. familiarized myself with the UI
+3. Learned to travel folders in commnd prompts

+Week 2

 1. learned how to use Python to add, subtract, multiply, divide, and use exponents on numbers.
 2. learned how to assign variables